 If you’re a primary care physician and you want to send a patient to the emergency room, communication is key.
 Coordination is very important since the EM physicians won’t get to manage the patient long term.A lot of times in emergency medicine, you get a snapshot of a moment in time.
 You treat the acute exacerbation of someone's COPD—but it's a primary care doc who helps manage it long term.Click To Tweet

 Other specialties that EM physicians work the closest with include trauma, cardiology, and intensive care units.
 Special opportunities outside of clinical medicine for EM doctors would be in education, full-time research, administrative work, and as EMS directors.

 [23:18] What She Wished She Knew About Emergency Medicine

 Elaine wishes she knew in advance how much it would affect her sleep to have brutal rotating schedules as an EM physician.
 She would have still chosen the same specialty, but she could have started taking melatonin earlier.

 What she likes the most about being an EM doctor is the variety.
 And the thing she likes the least is the circadian rhythm disruption.

 [24:45] Major Changes in the Future of Emergency Medicine

-Ultimately, if she had to do it all over again, she would still have chosen Emergency Medicine.
-Finally, her last words of wisdom for premed students and medical students out there is that medicine is a great profession but it has to be what you want to do.
+Ultimately, if Elaine had to do it all over again, she would still choose emergency medicine.
+Her final words of wisdom for premed students and medical students out there is that medicine is a great profession but it has to be what you want to do.
 Make sure it’s what you want, and you’re not just doing this due to familial pressure or peer pressure.